khanlab/Khanlab_Tutorials/README.md

 # Khanlab_Tutorials

 * Introduction: Sept 13
-		Collaborating: who is experienced in what?
+  * Collaborating: who is experienced in what?
-		Where do we get help?
+  * Where do we get help?
-		Slack channel
+  * Slack channel

 * Intro to Linux & Compute Canada: Sept 20
-		Windows virtual machine
+  * Windows virtual machine
-		SSH
-		Passwordless ssh
+  * Passwordless ssh
-		SSHFS for mounting drives and accessing data
+  * SSHFS for mounting drives and accessing data
-		Intro to Bash and commandline tools
+  * Intro to Bash and commandline tools

 * Data retrieval and conversion: Sept 27
-		Dicom server
+  * Dicom server
-		BIDS
+  * BIDS

 * Off the shelf processing: Oct 4
-		Singularity and docker intro
+  * Singularity and docker intro
-		Running jobs on Compute Canada with Khanlab toolset (Neuroglia) Off the shelf pipelines
+  * Running jobs on Compute Canada with Khanlab toolset (Neuroglia)
+  * Off the shelf pipelines

 * Data visualization: Oct 11
-		ITKSnap
+  * ITKSnap
-		FSL
+  * FSLeyes
-		Slicer
+  * Slicer
-		Paraview
+  * Paraview

 * Python for scientific programming: Oct 18
-		Intro to pycharm IDE
+  * Intro to pycharm IDE
-		Setup pycharm like matlab
+  * Setup pycharm like matlab
-		Python for matlab users
+  * Python for matlab users
-		Pip for finding and obtaining python packages
+  * Pip for finding and obtaining python packages

-* Jupyter notebooks and Python best practices: Oct 25 Introduction to Jupyter
+* Jupyter notebooks and Python best practices: Oct 25
+  * Introduction to Jupyter
-		Customizing Pycharm
+  * Customizing Pycharm
-		Setting up a virtual environment (and why it’s useful) GIT and pycharm
+  * Setting up a virtual environment (and why it’s useful)
+  * GIT and pycharm

-* Version control: Intro to GIT: Methods Lunch Oct 28 Sales pitch for version control.
+* Version control: Intro to GIT: Methods Lunch Oct 28
+  * Sales pitch for version control.
-		Making a good commit.
+  * Making a good commit.
-		Saving changes to the cloud: github or gitlab
+  * Saving changes to the cloud: github or gitlab

 * Version control: Tour of GIT . :  Nov 1
-		A second sales pitch for version control.
+  * A second sales pitch for version control.
-		Conceptually explain what Git can do
+  * Conceptually explain what Git can do
-		Resources for learning GIT in detail
+  * Resources for learning GIT in detail

+* Giraffe : Nov 8
-* Giraffe - Graphical Interface for Reproducible Analysis oF workFlow Experiments - Nov 8
+  * Graphical Interface for Reproducible Analysis oF workFlow Experiments

 ---- ---- ----